hmrc/income-tax-mtd-changelog/README.md

 ### 13 April 2023

-The following changes were deployed into sandbox.
+The following changes were deployed into sandbox:

 #### individuals-state-benefits-api

-* New Gov-Test-Scenario header values added to `Amend State Benefit` and `Create State Benefit`
+* New Gov-Test-Scenario header values added to `Amend State Benefit` and `Create State Benefit`:
   * START_DATE_AFTER_TAX_YEAR_END
   * END_DATE_BEFORE_TAX_YEAR_START
-* New Gov-Test-Scenario header values added to `Ignore State Benefit`, `Unignore State Benefit` and `Create State Benefit`
+* New Gov-Test-Scenario header value added to `Ignore State Benefit`, `Unignore State Benefit` and `Create State Benefit`:
   * TAX_YEAR_NOT_ENDED

 ### 30 March 2023

-The following changes were deployed into sandbox.
+The following changes were deployed into sandbox:

 #### individuals-income-received-api